Scared Of Buying Stocks Near Record Highs? This Could Be the Answer

 Now, in this case, two scenarios could happen…

 1) Assuming T traded for $36 or less on January 17, we’d keep the $276 we received from the premium and distribution on $3,775.
 That’s a 7.3% return in 57 days.
 If we can repeat a similar trade every 57 days, we’d earn a 46.8% return on our capital in 12 months.

 2) If T traded above $36 by January 17, our stock would be called.
 In that case, we would sell the shares for $36.
 But we’d keep the income we received from selling the call and collecting the distribution.

 In this case, we would realize a profit of $1.01 per share ($36 – $34.99 new cost basis), or $101 per 100 shares.
 This is a profit of 2.9% in 57 days.
 If we can repeat a similar trade every 57 days, we’d earn an 18.5% return on our cost basis in 12 months.

 Bringing It All Together

 This trade offers just one example of the covered call strategy.
-Covered call writing could work well with other stocks or ETFs that you own.
+But we make trades like this in every single issue of Maximum Income, and I’m confident that covered call writing could work well with other stocks or ETFs that you own.

 The point is, this strategy offers a way to reduce risk.
-The premiums you earn help offset losses, and also allow you to turn current holdings into current income.
+The premiums you earn help offset losses (by lowering your cost basis), and also allow you to turn current holdings into current income.